MatthewNice/MatthewNice.github.io/about/index.md

 <div markdown="0"><a href="{{ site.url }}/download/matthew_nice_cv.pdf" class="btn btn-info">Curriculum Vitae</a> <a href="{{ site.url }}/download/matthew_nice_resume.pdf" class="btn btn-success">R&eacute;sum&eacute;</a></div>

-In my free time I enjoy ultimate frisbee, laser cutting, jogging, and beer tasting.
-See my [blog posts]({{ site.url }}/chronposts/) for some of my personal projects.
+In my free time I enjoy playing ultimate frisbee with the Nashville Trash Pandas, laser cutting, jogging, and beer tasting.
+See my [blog posts]({{ site.url }}/chronposts/) for some more info on my projects.
 I have a puppy Roux who enjoys jogging with me (still working on catching a frisbee).